Santa Clara Truck Accident Lawyers

 - Wrongful death

-- Trucking companies – A trucking company can be liable for an accident when they violated federal or state regulations in hiring their drivers.
+- Trucking Companies — A trucking company can be liable for an accident when it violates federal or state regulations in hiring its drivers.

-- Cargo loaders – Many commercial trucks have third parties responsible for loading their vehicles.
-These parties can become liable for crashes when the cargo loading issues caused the wreck.
+- Cargo Loaders — Many commercial trucks have third parties responsible for loading their vehicles.
+These parties can become liable for crashes when the cargo loading issues cause the wreck.

-- Truck owners – When a trucking company is not the actual owner of a commercial truck, then the company or other party they were leasing the vehicle from can also be liable for damages.
+- Truck Owners — When a trucking company is not the actual owner of a commercial truck, then the company or other party that they were leasing the vehicle from can also be liable for damages.

 What You Should Do After Truck Accidents

-When it comes to truck accidents, the first thing you should do is ensure your safety and that of your passengers.
-If you know you have legal claims to recover financial compensation for your losses associated with a crash, then take the following steps:
+When it comes to truck accidents, the first thing you should do is prioritize your safety and that of your passengers.
+If you believe you have legal grounds to seek compensation for losses associated with a crash, you may want to consider doing the following:

-- Call 911 – Truck crash victims should contact the local law enforcement agency so police officers and emergency medical personnel are dispatched to the scene.
-You must guarantee a police report is completed and filed, and then ask for a police report number.
+- Call 911 — As a victim of a truck crash, you should contact the local law enforcement agency so police officers and emergency medical personnel can be dispatched to the scene.
+You must verify that a police report has been completed and filed, and then request the police report number.
 The police report is often the basis for most personal injury claims.

-- Take pictures – People involved in an accident should use the cameras on their phones to capture as many photographs or videos of the crash scene as they can.
+- Take Pictures — Capture as many photographs or videos of the crash scene as possible.
 Get images from multiple angles and distances, and look for important time-sensitive signs relating to the accident, such as skid marks.
-You should also take pictures of your injuries while they are at their worst.
+If possible, you should also take pictures of your injuries in the immediate aftermath of the accident.

-- Get the truck driver and vehicle information – You should get the name of the truck driver as well as their phone number, driver’s license number, insurance information, and the truck license plate information.
-When it is possible, determine the trucking company involved as well.
+- Obtain the Truck Driver and Vehicle Information — You should also obtain the truck driver’s name, phone number, driver’s license number, insurance information, and the truck’s license plate number.
+If possible, ask for the name of the trucking company involved.

-When a person suffers injuries in a truck accident, they are often entitled to compensatory damages intended to restore them to their original condition.
+If a person suffers injuries in a truck accident, they may be entitled to compensatory damages intended to help them manage their losses.
 Compensatory damages typically come in two forms: economic and non-economic damages.

 - Past and future medical bills